anders130/CosmicWineFixes/README.md

 2. Inable `CosmicWineFixes` in the Plugins menu
 3. Restart the game when prompted
 4. Configure fixes/modifications from Plugins menu

+## How to install (NixOS)

+1. Run `nix run github:anders130/CosmicWineFixes -- path/to/steam/library`
+2. Modify the game's launch options to start with the launcher: `bash -c 'exec "${@/%SpaceEngineers.exe/SpaceEngineersLauncher.exe}"' -- %command%`
+3. Start the game
+4. Open Plugins menu and enable `CosmicWineFixes`
+5. Restart the game when prompted

 ## The clipboard issue